tangollama/cis411_lab2/labreports/LAB_INSTRUCTIONS.md

-# CIS 411 Lab 2: Docker + CircleCI + AWS ECR & ECS
+# CIS 411 Lab 2: GitHub + Docker + CircleCI + Heroku
-The purpose of this lab is to get hands on experience working with Docker, CircleCI, and Amazon Web Services to create a CI/CD pipeline.
+The purpose of this lab is to get hands on experience working with Docker, CircleCI, and a Cloud Service Provider like Heroku to create a CI/CD pipeline.
 Though the lab is generally paint by numbers, the hands on experience with the tools is meant to prepare students to improvise on this relatively simple implementation as teams approach CIS 412.

 ## Submitting work
 Lab reports will be submitted by